• Skip to primary navigation

 How to Make Ahead and Store?

 Freezing Before Baking: Arrange the meatballs on a parchment-lined baking sheet and freeze them until solid.
 Once frozen, transfer them to a freezer-safe container or bag.
-This way, they won’t stick together.
+This way, my meatballs won’t stick together.
 They’ll keep in the freezer for up to 3 months.

 Storing Cooked Meatballs: After baking, store the cooked meatballs in an airtight container in the fridge for up to 4 days.
 You can also freeze the cooked meatballs in a freezer-safe container or bag for up to 3 months.